 Not available in: Colorado, Connecticut, Georgia, Hawaii, Massachusetts, New Hampshire, New Jersey, New York, Pennsylvania, Vermont, Virginia, West Virginia

 Elastic offers a line of credit that could be a cheaper alternative to a high-cost payday loan if you use it wisely.
-While your credit line is limited compared to options that require good credit, that's not necessarily a bad thing.
+While your credit line is limited compared to options that require good credit, that´s not necessarily a bad thing.
 It can help you pay for short-term expenses without racking up thousands of dollars in excess debt.
-Instead of charging interest, it charges a 5% to 10% cash advance fee for each draw, as well as a carried balance fee that ranges from $5 to $350 each month.
+Instead of charging interest, it charges a 10% fee for each draw, as well as a carried balance fee that ranges from $5 to $350 each month.
 Paying off your balance as quickly as possible can help keep the cost from equaling an APR in the triple digits.

 Truist offers same-day funding on its personal line of credit as long as you apply on a banking business day and have all your documentation in order.
 You can access your funds through banking transfers online or using your mobile app.

-Truist's unsecured line of credit makes our list for best lines of credit because it offers funds up to $50,000 with no application fee, no fee to take a cash advance and no annual fee.
+Truist's unsecured line of credit makes our list of best lines of credit because it offers funds up to $50,000 with no application fee or transfer fees.
 However, with at least $100,000 in eligible investments, you can also look into its secured line of credit, which offers $25,000 to $250,000.

 Min. credit score